-4. Avoid these 3 taboos.
-Mat Giladi, a certified personal trainer and entrepreneur from New Jersey, says these are 3 bad habits that need to broken: drinking coffee after 2 pm, eating within 3 hours of bedtime and exercising within 3 hours of bedtime.
-They stimulate the body instead of relaxing it and will cause sleep disturbances.
+4. Avoid the 3 sleep-killer taboos.
+Drinking coffee after 2 pm, eating within 3 hours of bedtime and exercising within 3 hours of bedtime are sleep thieving activities.
+They stimulate the body instead of relaxing it and may interfere with falling asleep and staying asleep.

-- The second 20 minutes is for sleep hygiene.
+The second 20 minutes is for sleep hygiene.
 Warm showers are especially good because they calm you and prepare your body for sleep.
 For the final 20 minutes, just relax.
 Read a book of fiction or not too taxing non-fiction – an old fashioned paper one, not on an e-reader.
 Meditate.
 Listen to soothing music.
 Or find your own, unique way to relax.
 It will pay off!

 Rest well & wake up ready to go!